alexjvr1/R.temp/mtDNA_LabBook.md

 Generate a dataset with a representative each of the haplotypes from Vences et al, and from my own data.
 As outgroups, I'm using R.arvalis & R.pyrenica sequences from NCBI (JN871596.1 + ZUR02 from Vences et al. 2013, respectively).

-I aligned xx sequences (xx haplotypes), and cut them down to xxbp alignment.
+I aligned 207 sequences (25 haplotypes + 2 outgroups), 628bp alignment.

 *jModelTest*